Laura is a freelance writer living in Florida. She has a master's degree in English.

 According to an article by Elizabeth Landau, "Meet the critters inside your mattress," on CNN.com, experts believe that the idea of your mattress doubling in weight every eight years is exaggerated.
 Experts say this it is not mathematically possible.
 While mattresses can and do contain dust mites and possibly gain some weight from the absorption of fluids, they are not likely to be gaining weight at that rate.

-So what can you do about preventing or reducing the amount of dust mites in your mattress?
-A simple and inexpensive solution is to use a high quality mattress cover.
+So what can you do about preventing or reducing the number of dust mites in your mattress?
+A simple and inexpensive solution is to use a high-quality mattress cover.